 At the end of this workshop, participants should be able to:

-- Have a clearer understanding of resistance; including the factors that contribute to it, and what purpose it serves.
+- Describe the purpose of resistance and the factors that contribute to it

 What our clients have to say...